nearthlab/image-segmentation/README.md

 # How to train your own FPN / LinkNet / PSPNet / UNet model on KITTI dataset

   i.
 Download the modified KITTI dataset from [release page](https://github.com/nearthlab/image-segmentation/releases) (or make your own dataset into the same format) and place it under [datasets](https://github.com/nearthlab/image-segmentation/tree/master/datasets) folder.
-[Note that the KITTI dataset is a public dataset available [online](http://www.cvlibs.net/datasets/kitti/eval_semseg.php?benchmark=semantics2015).
+  * KITTI dataset is a public dataset available [online](http://www.cvlibs.net/datasets/kitti/eval_semseg.php?benchmark=semantics2015).
-  I simply splitted the dataset into training and validation sets and simplified the labels using [create_kitti_label.py](https://github.com/nearthlab/image-segmentation/blob/master/examples/create_kitti_label/create_kitti_label.py).]
+  I simply splitted the dataset into training and validation sets and simplified the labels using [create_kitti_label.py](https://github.com/nearthlab/image-segmentation/blob/master/examples/create_kitti_label/create_kitti_label.py).

-  * Note that KITTI dataset is a very small dataset containing only 180 training images and 20 validation images.
+  * Note that this dataset is very small containing only 180 training images and 20 validation images.
 If you want to train a model for a serious purpose, you should consider using much more larger dataset.

   ii.
 Choose your model and copy corresponding cfg files from examples/configs.
 For example, if you want to train a Unet model,
 ```bash